joemoose/dungeoneers.d20/docs/combat.md

 You can’t defend against attacks with the *blast* quality.

-A critical success on your defense check against a melee attack also allows you to make an immediate riposte attack on your opponent.
+A critical success on your defense check against a melee attack also allows you to make an immediate counterattack on your opponent.

-You can also declare that you are defending another ally and attempt to defend against an attack against them.
+You can also declare that you are defending another ally, area, or object and attempt to defend against an attack against them.

-Defense ends if you take some other action.
+Defense ends if you take another action, besides a single move.

 ## Gambits

 Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
 Gambits don’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).
 They’re resolved with a relevant attribute check.

 !!! tip